tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/获取 RequestId 操作指引_intl_en.md

 clientConfig.setHttpProtocol(HttpProtocol.https);
 // 3.
 Generate a COS client.
 COSClient cosClient = new COSClient(cred, clientConfig);
-// Enter the bucket name in the format of `BucketName-APPID` String bucketName = "examplebucket-1250000000";
+// Enter the bucket name in the format of `BucketName-APPID`.
+String bucketName = "examplebucket-1250000000";

 String content = "Hello COS";